 13. Astera Centerprise

-Astera’s on-premise, Windows-based Centerprise integration platform uses a drag-and-drop graphical interface to make the system accessible to all members of your organization.
-It’s designed to allow business users to work directly on data integration and management tasks, in theory cutting down the latency of analytics-based business decisions by taking the IT department ouf of the loop.
-Centerprise is an extensible platform that can work on both legacy and modern systems, and has a number of pre-built connectors for data tasks.
-It also works well with unstructured data, using the Astera ReportMiner system to extract relevant data from various document types.
-Pricing is based on the number of licenses and users, subscription being perpetual or periodic, and a mix of other features.
+Centerprise is extensible and equipped to work on both legacy and modern systems.
+It has several pre-built connectors for data tasks and works well with unstructured data, using the Astera ReportMiner system to extract relevant data from various document types.
+Pricing varies depending on the number of licenses and users, subscription being perpetual or periodic, and a mix of other features.
 Quotes are based on requirements and use-cases.

-- If you’re looking to maximize ease of use: try SSIS, Panoply, Dell Boomi AtomSphere or Astera Centerprise
+- Companies looking for ease of use should check out SSIS, Panoply, Dell Boomi AtomSphere, or Astera Centerprise.